 The flavor possibilities are endless!
 You can make a traditional tres leches by making a vanilla cake and topping it with a milk mixture of half and half, evaporated milk, and sweetened condensed milk.

 Orrrrrrr you can make this special rose version that feels and tastes more special (and fancy).
-I use this rose water to flavor the cake, but be careful-it has a very strong flavor!
+I use rose water to flavor the cake, but be careful-it has a very strong flavor!
 A little sure goes a long way.

 - 1 cake box mix cake